SiliconLabs/wisun-br-linux/README.md

     sudo ninja install

 `MbedTLS` is highly customizable.
 The default configuration is sane.
-However, if you want a striped down version you can configure it with the configuration file provided in `examples/mbedtls-config.h`:
+However, if you want a stripped-down version, you can configure it with the configuration file provided in `examples/mbedtls-config.h`:

     CFLAGS="-I$FULL_PATH_TO_WSBRD_SRC/examples -DMBEDTLS_CONFIG_FILE='<mbedtls-config.h>'" cmake -G Ninja .